DonnyWu/Web_portfoilo/README.md

 	- Create a feature branch: `git checkout -b feature/my-feature`
 	- Push feature branch: `git push origin feature/my-feature`
 	- Trigger deploy (push to `dev`): `git push origin dev`

-If you want, I can also add a short CONTRIBUTING or developer guide file with these instructions.